 Being a small town, Hundred does not have a public transit system used by locals to get to and from work.

-The citizens of Hundred are slightly less educated than the national average of 21.84% for the average city or town: 14.77% of adults in Hundred have a bachelor's degree or advanced degree
+The percentage of adults in Hundred with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.77% of adults in Hundred have a bachelor's degree or advanced degree.

 The per capita income in Hundred in 2022 was $23,952, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $95,808 for a family of four.